TomoBossi/upsertable/README.md

 ##### `range`
 The `range` parameter defines the range of rows and columns of the Google Sheets sheet that must make up the table in the Google Docs document (before applying [filters](#filters)).
-Its value must be a valid range written in A1 notation (e.g. `A:D` o `A2:C10`), which additionally must represent a rectangular and continuous region of the Google Sheets sheet.
+Its value must be a valid range written in [A1 notation](https://developers.google.com/workspace/sheets/api/guides/concepts#expandable-1), except the sheet name must be omitted (e.g. `A:D` o `A2:C10`).
+Additionally, the range must represent a rectangular and continuous region of the Google Sheets sheet.

 If `range` is not provided, the smallest possible range that includes all non-empty cells of the Google Sheets sheet will be used.

 ##### `filters`
-The `filters` parameter is by far the most fun of all parameters, as it's the only one that allows for the execution of arbitrary unsanitized user code.
+The `filters` parameter is by far the most fun of all parameters, as it's the only one that allows the execution of arbitrary unsanitized user code.
 Its value consists of a series of column:filter pairs.
 Only rows that pass all filters (and are part of the defined [range](#range)) will be shown in the Google Docs document, except for the first row (which is assumed to contain column names and is always shown).

 The column:filter pairs must be separated by `$` (the devoted domentation reader may suggest something like `|` would be a better separator and would be correct, the reason for this subversion of strawmanned explicit expectations will soon be revealed to the most devoted of documentation readers).
 There can be at most one filter per column.

 In each column:filter pair, column and filter must be separated by `:`.
-The column can be provided by using either A1 notation formatted in uppercase (e.g. `A`, `D`, `BC`), or the exact column name of the column of the Google Sheets sheet over which the filter should be applied (in this case, it is assumed that all column names are unique and can be found in the first row of the Google Sheets sheet).
+The column can be specified using either its label (e.g. `A`, `D`, `BC`) or name (in the latter case, it is assumed that all column names are unique and can be found in the first row of the Google Sheets sheet).

 Each filter must be a valid single-line JavaScript expression that is a unary function of `x` and evaluates to `true` or `false` (or any other value that can be automatically coerced into a boolean).
 In these expressions, the `x` variable represents the table cell value being tested.